apancoast/Healthcare-Deserts-and-Public-Transit/dbt_hdpt/models/docs.md

 - **Dataset's Last Release Date (as of access date)**: 2025-01-16
 - **Storage Location**: `s3://hdpt/raw/cms/`
 - **File Name(s)/Format(s)**: `doc.csv`
 {% enddocs %}

+{% docs model__cms__clinicians_facilities %}
+# Clinicians and Facilities
+## Overview
+**Purpose**: This table selects desired variables from the source that are relevant for downstream analysis.
+Contains estimated totals and percentages of housing tenure, household size, and count of vehicles available to household for Census Blocks in Mecklenburg County, North Carolina.

+---

+## Transformation Context
+**Initial Transformations**: Transformations applied to this model not immediately identifiable in the SQL.

+{% enddocs %}